 What we’re not: We’re not vanity publishing.
 We’re not predatory publishing.
 We’re not commercial publishing.
 We don’t charge authors to publish OA.
 We don’t publish poor-quality scholarship.

-What we are: A leading independent open access book publisher of high-quality academic research, based in Cambridge, UK with almost fifteen years’ experience publishing award-winning OA books.
+What we are: A leading independent open access book publisher of high-quality academic research, based in Cambridge, UK, with more than fifteen years’ experience publishing award-winning OA books.
 We are scholar-led, not-for-profit and dedicated to making excellent academic research freely available to readers all over the world.

 - If you want a quick overview, watch this video.

 - If you want a comprehensive overview, keep reading this page.